 • Be happy

-• Find balance between school, work, friends, dating, and everything else
+• Find balance between school, work, friends, and everything else

 One final point.
 It’s your book, so use it.
-Get out a pen or highlighter and mark it up.
-Don’t be afraid to underline, circle, or bookmark your favorite ideas.
+Get out a pencil, pen, or highlighter and mark it up.
+Don’t be afraid to underline, highlight, or circle your favorite ideas.
 Take notes in the margins.
 Scribble.
-Reread the stories that inspire you and memorize the quotes that give you hope.
+Reread the stories that inspire you.
+Memorize the quotes that give you hope.
 Try doing the “baby steps” at the end of each chapter, which were designed to help you start living the habits immediately.
 You’ll get a lot more out of the book if you do.

-You may also want to check out the hotlines and websites listed at the back of the book for additional help or information.
+You may also want to call or visit some of the hotlines and Web sites I have listed at the back of the book for additional help or information.

 If you’re the kind of reader who likes to skip around looking for cartoons and other interesting tidbits, that’s just fine.
 But at some point you ought to read the book from start to finish, because the 7 Habits are sequential.
 They all build on each other.
 Habit 1

 comes before Habit 2